Home Equity Loans

 Know Your Credit Score

-Like with any other loan, your credit score is an incredibly important factor.
+Like with any other debt, your credit score is an incredibly important factor.

-Your credit score will determine how much you can borrow, your interest rates, and your loan term.
+Your credit score will determine how much you can borrow, your interest rates, and your term.

-For home equity loans, you’ll often be required to have a credit score of at least 620.
+For these, you’ll often be required to have a credit score of at least 620.

 Find a Lender